-If your child has been ill in the night and has had broken sleep, please consider sending them into school in the afternoon with a note.
+If your child has been ill in the night and has had broken sleep, please consider sending them into school in the afternoon and discuss this with Mrs White or Mrs Slater.
 Your child may feel better and they will have the chance to join their friends and find out about homework and learning missed.

 Please talk to us if your child has a chronic or long term illness as there are a number of ways your child can maintain some education – such as hospital schools or teaching services, home teaching and education centres.
 We will always aim to support your child in being able to continue some form of education; and we will work closely with you and your child to ensure that we maintain the right balance so your child can keep up whilst checking the type and amount of school work that your child does is appropriate for them and their medical condition.